Elisa Lorello, Author and Writing Coach

 It turned out that a bachelor’s degree in psychology and a master’s degree in writing and rhetoric (both earned at the University of Massachusetts Dartmouth) was the perfect combination to create characters with behavior-driven motivation and dialogue that not only advances the story, but also serves as a means of discourse.

-Working in retail and as a manicurist in my early twenties in New York, going to college in my mid-late twenties in Massachusetts, and teaching writing at the university level throughout my thirties in North Carolina turned out to be what Nora Ephron called “grist”; a well of memories, experiences, and idealism to draw from.
+Working in retail and as a manicurist in my early twenties in New York, going to college in my mid-late twenties in Massachusetts, and teaching writing at the university level throughout my thirties in North Carolina turned out to be what Nora Ephron called “grist” or "everything is copy"--a well of memories, experiences, and idealism to draw from.
 So did being the youngest of seven children from Long Island, as well as a bonafide Generation X-er and a lifelong Duran Duran fan.
-Add to that getting married in 2016 and moving two years later from Montana to Maine.
+Add to that getting married in 2016 and moving two years later from Montana to Maine, and back to Montana in 2020.

 The one common denominator: I wrote about all of it.